ana-barion/inia/README.md

 # Inia Biosciences Website Project

-This repository contains the Inia Biosciences website project for CS410 Intro to Software Engineering.
+This repository contains the Inia Biosciences website project.
 This document provides all the information you'll need to get started, understand the project structure, set up your development environment, and contribute effectively.

 ## Table of Contents